 However, the company still ended fiscal 2015 with more than $1 billion in cash on hand.

 MGM Resorts International continues to make significant investments in its resorts through newly remodeled hotel rooms, restaurants, entertainment and nightlife offerings, as well as other new features and amenities.
 In Macau, the company plans to spend approximately $2.9 billion to develop a resort and casino featuring approximately 1,600 hotel rooms, 500 gaming tables, and up to 2,500 slots.
 MGM Resorts International has also been actively pursuing development opportunities in markets such as Maryland and Massachusetts.

 In 2016 MGM Resorts International opened the new 20,000 seat T-Mobile arena in Las Vegas.
 The company hopes to attract a large number of high-profile concerts and sporting events.
 The long-term plan is to lure a NHL or NBA team to Las Vegas.

 Also that year, the company bought Boyd Gaming's 50% stake in (and operating duties for) Atlantic City's Borgata Hotel Casino & Spa for $589 million.

-The company also has plans to spin off its MGM Growth Properties subsidiary during 2016 as a real estate investment trust.
+The company also spun off its MGM Growth Properties subsidiary during 2016 as a real estate investment trust.